RKelln/vid2frame/README.md

                         Uniformly sample n frames, this will override --skip -r INTERVAL, --interval INTERVAL
-                        Extract one frame every r seconds
+                        Extract one frame every r seconds -d NO_DUPLICATES, --no_duplicates NO_DUPLICATES
+                        Remove duplicates within threshold of another image --hash_size HASH_SIZE
+                        For duplicate detection the size the image will be resized to for comparison --hash_alg {average_hash,phash,dhash,whash}
 ```

 #### Notes
 * The frames will be stored as strings of their binary content, i.e. they are NOT decoded.
 Both LMDB and HDF5 are key-value storage, the keys are in the format of `video_name/frame_id` (assuming there are no two videos with the same name).
 * The frames are in JPEG format, with JPEG quality ~95.
 Note the `-qscale:v 2` option in `vid2frame.py`.
 This is **important** for subsequent deep learning tasks.